credativ/plutono/docs/sources/auth/azuread.md

 ### Team Sync (Enterprise only)

->  Only available in Grafana Enterprise v6.7+
+>  Only available in Plutono Enterprise v6.7+

-With Team Sync you can map your Azure AD groups to teams in Grafana so that your users will automatically be added to the correct teams.
+With Team Sync you can map your Azure AD groups to teams in Plutono so that your users will automatically be added to the correct teams.

 Azure AD groups can be referenced by group Object Id, like `8bab1c86-8fba-33e5-2089-1d1c80ec267d`.